hMsats/electrum-personal-server-des/README.md

 # Electrum Personal Server for descriptor wallets

-This fork adds support for descriptor wallets to the original Electrum Personal Server (EPS).
+This fork adds support for descriptor wallets with zpubs to the original Electrum Personal Server (EPS).

 It implements the [pull request](https://github.com/chris-belcher/electrum-personal-server/pull/271) proposed by user rage-proof.

-However, the pull request only works for xpubs (legacy-adresses starting with a 1 or 3) but not for zpubs (bc1...).

-However, zpubs can be added as a lot of watchonly addresses in the config.ini file like this:
+The original EPS would give the error:
 ```
-[watch-only-addresses]
-addr = bc1q..12ab bc1q...34cd bc1q...56ef
+electrumpersonalserver.server.jsonrpc.JsonRpcError: {'code': -4, 'message': 'Only legacy wallets are supported by this command'}
 ```

-With the appropriate watchonly addresses, this version can be used with a Trezor hardware wallet connected to Electrum, connected to EPS, connected to your full Bitcoin node.
+This version can be used with a Trezor hardware wallet (SegWit Betch32 addresses (bcq1...)) connected to Electrum, connected to EPS, connected to your full Bitcoin node with a descriptor wallet.

 THE REST OF THE TEXT IS FROM THE ORIGINAL CODE: